Storyblok Raises $80M Series C - Read News

 Storefront UI is a user-interface (UI) library containing Vue.js components that are specially built for eCommerce.
 Its user interface includes dedicated Figma designs, for example, that can be used as a white-label design system for eCommerce usage.
 Building it from scratch, the team at Vue Storefront had all the designs ready, with an estimation of the project to span over just 3 months, yet one year later, the reiteration process of the library is still taking place.

-Section titled The beginnings of Storefront UI The beginnings of Storefront UI
+The beginnings of Storefront UI

 It takes an idea to grow into something greater than thought.
 The team at Vue Storefront started exactly with such an idea: to create a customizable library of Vue.js components in order to aid users in skipping the bootstrapping process and avoid rookie mistakes when building their eCommerce storefronts.
 Such an idea on the drawing board can as well be underestimated in its complexity.
 Why is that?